Seve Ballesteros: Legacy

-The 2012 Ryder Cup, the first to be played after Ballesteros' death, saw the European team wearing navy blue and white garments on the final day in memory of Seve, who traditionally wore navy blue on the last day of a tournament.
+The 2012 Ryder Cup, the first to be played after Ballesteros's death, saw the European team wearing navy blue and white garments on the final day in memory of Seve, who traditionally wore navy blue on the last day of a tournament.
 Additionally, the team's kit also bore the silhouette of Ballesteros after his win at the 1984 Open Championship.
-The Irish golfer Pádraig Harrington, Nick Faldo, and other European players proposed that the PGA replace the image of Harry Vardon on the European Tour's official logo with one of Ballesteros (a silhouette of the iconic image of Ballesteros' "salute", following his win at the 1984 Open Championship).
+The Irish golfer Pádraig Harrington, Nick Faldo, and other European players proposed that the PGA replace the image of Harry Vardon on the European Tour's official logo with one of Ballesteros (a silhouette of the iconic image of Ballesteros's "salute", following his win at the 1984 Open Championship).

-The airport of Ballesteros' homeland, Cantabria, has been named after him since the Spanish Government approved the change on 16 April 2015.
+The airport of Ballesteros's homeland, Cantabria, has been named after him since the Spanish Government approved the change on 16 April 2015.
 The name was changed from Santander Airport to Seve Ballesteros – Santander Airport.
 This change was made after the regional parliament unanimously approved a petition in May 2014.
 The motivation behind this popular initiative was to honor Ballesteros for being one of the most universal of Cantabrians and an example in sports and life.

 In 2017, the European Tour Players' Player of the Year award was renamed in his honour.
 The first recipient of The Seve Ballesteros Award was Henrik Stenson.